daominah/macos_diff_linuxmint/README.md

 * MacOS has **no default package manager**, have to install [brew](https://brew.sh/) or something else. `brew` is so slow compare to Debian `apt`.
 * Default Vietnamese input Simple Telex **cannot fast type "ươ"** by press `][`.
+* Hard to **change default app** to open a file type.
+Example I did choose to open `.xlsx` file with LibreOffice and remove Microsoft Excel in Applications dir, somehow Microsoft Excel is always reinstalled and set as default app to open `.xlsx`.
+This is a fucking virus behavior.
 * Missing feature **copy on select, paste on middle mouse**.
 * Different **hotkeys** that are **impossible or hard to be customized**:
   - No hotkey `Home` to go to the beginning of a text line, alternatives